Yoeri-z/stateful_inheritance/README.md

 ```

 ## Mixins(To be implemented)
-InheritedState can be given a lot of default utility with a couple of utility mixins this package provides for it:
+`InheritedState` can be given a lot of default utility with a couple of utility mixins this package provides for it:
  - AsyncMixin, a mixin for handling async operations.
-With default operations for loading and error handling
+With default operations for loading and error handling.
+   Comes with the AsyncConsumer widget to implement it in the ui
  - PersistenceMixin, persist an InheritedStates data (or part of it) over multiple sessions
  - SideEffectMixin, a mixin for creating ui side effect at the level of the StatefulInheritedWidget.
 Usefull for things like pop-up dialogs and snackbars
  - MultiErrorProducerMixin, a mixin for states that are error prone and can function eventhough errors occur.
 This mixin provides functionality to store all the errors that occured in the states lifetime